tdosborne-databricks/slack-genie-n8n-integration/README.md

 ## Usage

 - In your designated Slack channel, tag the Slack App bot and ask a question about your dataset.
-- The bot will send your message to the Genie space, Genie will generate a query that is executed by a SQL Warehouse in Databricks and the final results are summarized by a Databricks Foundation Model and posted in the thread.
+- The bot will send your message to the Genie space, where Genie generates and executes a SQL query via a Databricks SQL Warehouse.
+- Final results are summarized by a Databricks Foundation Model and posted in the Slack thread.
+- For query results, you'll receive:
+  - An AI-generated natural language summary
+  - A CSV file attachment with the raw data
+  - A link to view the conversation in the Genie Space
 - Conversations are created for each individual thread.
 To continue a conversation with full context, reply within the same thread.
+- If any errors occur during execution, the error workflow will automatically notify you in the same Slack thread.

 ![Example of Multi-turn Conversation in Slack](images/example_of_conversation_slack_thread.png)
 ---